sqfmi/beepy-docs/docs/software/linux-drivers.md

 ## Peripherals

-To Do - This driver provides an interface to read/write to the peripherals on the Beepberry
+To Do - This driver provides an interface to read/write to the peripherals on the Beepy

 ### Power Control